12 Questions To Ask Yourself When You Are Feeling Stuck

 Feeling stuck in your life is the worst.

-You are a combination of bored, frustrated, confused, depressed, anxious, hopeless, and just unhappy.
+You are a combination of bored, frustrated, confused, depressed, anxious, hopeless, and just plain unhappy.

-Sometimes it’s SO hard to see the light when you are stuck in a deep rut, but asking yourself some insightful and effective questions can be a great way to get a jumpstart on feeling better.
+Sometimes it’s SO hard to see the light when you are stuck in a deep rut, but asking yourself some insightful and effective questions can be a great way to start digging yourself out.

-In your current state of stuck-ness, you might feel like NOTHING will help you, not even these questions, but I say why not at least give them a chance?
+Note – In your current state of stuckness, you might feel like NOTHING will help you, not even these questions, but why not at least give them a chance?

 Really, what is the harm?
 What is the worst that can happen?